JoseEliel/lightweight_genetic_algorithm/README.md

   * *Multiplicative*: In this mode, the gene is multiplied by a random value between -2 and 2.
   * *Random*: In this mode, the algorithm randomly chooses between additive and multiplicative mutation for each gene.

 - `mutation_rate` (optional): The rate of mutation.
 Default is 1.0/number_of_parameters.

+- `measure` (optional): A function used to measure the distance between two points in the parameter space.
+Default is Euclidean distance.

 ### Features

-- **Multiple Crossover Methods**: The package provides three different crossover methods: "Between", "Midpoint", and "Either Or".
+- **Multiple Crossover Methods**: The package provides four different crossover methods: "Between", "Midpoint", "Either Or", and "None".
 This allows you to choose the method that best suits your problem.

 - **Multiple Mutation Modes**: The package provides three different mutation modes: "additive", "multiplicative", and "random".
 This allows you to choose the mode that best suits your problem.

 - **Diversity Calculation**: The package includes a unique diversity calculation that makes the algorithm effective even for small populations and few generations.
 This calculation is based on the Euclidean distance between individuals and is designed to promote diversity in the population.

+- **Customizable Measure Function**: You can provide your own function to measure the distance between two points in the parameter space.
+This allows you to customize the diversity calculation to better suit your problem.